JAlcocerT/JAlcocerT/content/blog/selfhost-0625.md

 A very interesting to share homelab diagrams with your friends/family.

-You could also do the classic Mermaid inside a SliDev PPT https://sli.dev/features/mermaid
+You could also do the classic Mermaid inside a SliDev PPT: https://sli.dev/features/mermaid

 To have a rendered pdf with instructions how to access your selfhosted services